borntofrappe/playground/borntofrappe/Theme Toggle/README.md

-# Toggle
+# Theme Toggle

 Proof of concept to switch between color palettes.

-I am not satisfied with the final approach, and I need to research a better way to update the UI, especially in the script.
+**Notice**: currently there are no plans to incorporate this design in the website.